Cuban entrepreneurs reeling over crackdown on 3D movie theaters

 Even so, entrepreneurs used licenses for operating "equipment for childhood entertainment" to show films, while others used licenses to work as a "seamstress" to open the clothing shops.

-Hundreds of entrepreneurs saw an opportunity in the 3D theaters, paying, for example, $2,000 for a 60-inch (152 cm) 3D television brought into the country by family and friends from abroad.
+Hundreds of entrepreneurs saw an opportunity in the 3D theaters, paying, for example, $2,000 for a 60-inch 3D television brought into the country by family and friends from abroad.

 The public flocked to the private film showings, the first 3D offerings in the country, where they could watch movies like "Avatar" and "Shark".